From October 2025, Devonshire Collective is celebrating its 10th anniversary with a year-long programme of fundraising, exhibitions and events.

 Our ambition is for the Ward to become a beacon of creativity, connection and positive change within Eastbourne, fuelled by the transformative power of art.

-And the celebration gives us the chance to share what we’ve achieved together over the past ten years and reveal our exciting plans for the years ahead.
+The celebration gives us the chance to share what we’ve achieved together over the past ten years and reveal our plans for the years ahead.

-We have launched a development campaign to ensure we change even more lives in Devonshire Ward in the coming years.
-We are uniquely positioned to deliver on this and so are setting a fundraising target of £150K.
+We have launched a development campaign to make sure we change even more lives in Devonshire Ward in the coming decade, with a fundraising target of £150K.

 Find out how you can support us to reach this target.